-In a smart and funny new novel by the author of the critically acclaimed, “big-hearted, charming” (The Washington Post) Small Admissions, a family’s move to New York City brings surprises and humor as their lives merge with the captivating world of Broadway.
+In a smart and funny novel by the author of the critically acclaimed “big-hearted, charming” (The Washington Post) Small Admissions, a family’s move to New York City brings surprises and humor.

 Amy Poeppel is the author of Limelight and Small Admissions, which was first performed as a reading at the Actors Studio.
 Amy has worked as a stage actress and teacher and now lives with her husband and three sons in New York City and Frankfurt, Germany.